Westerly in Washington County, Rhode Island — The American Northeast (New England)

 Related markers.
 Click here for a list of markers that are related to this marker.
 Pawcatuck River Bridge

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on April 19, 2010, by Dwight C. Brown Jr. of Bradford, Rhode Island.
-This page has been viewed 1,366 times since then and 23 times this year.
+It was originally submitted on April 19, 2010, by Dwight C. Brown Jr. of Bradford, Rhode Island.
+This page has been viewed 1,391 times since then and 14 times this year.
 Last updated on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1. submitted on March 18, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2. submitted on April 19, 2010, by Dwight C. Brown Jr. of Bradford, Rhode Island. • Andrew Ruppenstein was the editor who published this page.